santiRenso/FEGA-onboarding/docs/topics/technical-operational/index.md

 ### Node experiences

-Click a title below to read more about node experiences in the FEGA onboarding journey!
+Click a title below to expand and read more about node experiences in the FEGA onboarding journey!

 <details>
-  <summary><strong></strong>Selecting submission pilots - FEGA Sweden</summary></summary>
+  <summary><strong></strong>Selecting submission pilots - FEGA Sweden</strong></summary>
   <br>
   <h4>What did we do?</h4>